jnurmine/Zenburn/README.md

 ### THANKS

   * Creators of "BlackDust", "Camo" and "Desert" themes.
-I used those to figure out how the Vim color schemes work in practise.
+I used those to figure out how the Vim color schemes work in practice.
   * All contributors - see `zenburn.vim` for a list.
   * All people who made derivatives and ports.
   * All zenburners worldwide!